volt-protocol/ethereum-credit-guild/credit.md

 }
 ```

-The debt ceiling of a given loan is determined based on the amount of GUILD staked to it, and the protocol's currently allowed leverage ratio.
-For example, if the max global leverage is 20x, and the surplus buffer is 1m CREDIT, then there is a global debt ceiling of 20m CREDIT.
-A holder of 10% of the GUILD supply can thus allocate a debt ceiling of 2m CREDIT.
+The global debt ceiling is determined by governance (and may be set at some constant inflation rate, or subjected to other policies).
+The debt ceiling of a particular loan is determined based on the amount of GUILD staked to it.
+For example, if the global debt ceiling is 20m credit, a holder of 10% of the GUILD supply can allocate a debt ceiling of 2m CREDIT to lend against rETH.

 </details>